 How is a Cerebral Contusion Treated?

 Sometimes rest is the best treatment for a cerebral contusion, but in cases where there is significant brain swelling or a blood clot forms, surgery may be necessary.
 One possible surgical treatment is a decompressive craniotomy.[2]
-This surgery will require that a portion of the skull to be removed to allow the brain swelling to expand without being squeezed.
+This surgery will require that a portion of the skull be removed to allow the brain swelling to expand without being squeezed.
 Once the patient has healed sufficiently, the open portion of the skull will be closed.

 Prognosis

 Recovery varies widely after traumatic brain injury.
-Even brain injuries which might be medically classified as “minor” can have long term effects on victim.
+Even brain injuries that might be medically classified as “minor” can have long term effects on victim.
 The prognosis for more severe traumatic brain injuries is bleak.
 A large percentage of people who suffer severe traumatic brain injuries will be expected to have permanent cognitive, emotional and coordination disabilities for the remainder of their lives.
 Many people who suffer a severe traumatic brain injury require professional care in a managed facility.

 Contact Jones Law Group